 However, an uninsured driver has no insurance to cover your damages with.

 If a motorist in St. Louis or the state of Missouri is at fault for an accident and they do not have insurance, you may be able to file a lawsuit against them.
 However, obtaining compensation is not necessarily easy.
 First, if someone is uninsured, it may be because they can’t afford insurance.
 Even if you have a strong case against them, they may not have the money to pay for your injuries and repairs.
 For this reason, a judge might order them to make ongoing payments to you instead of dispensing a lump sum as an insurance company would.

 It’s also important to note that Missouri is a comparative fault state, even in a car accident involving an uninsured driver.
 Comparative fault assigns the fault for an accident on a percentage basis.
 A judge may find that an uninsured driver was 75% responsible for the accident, but you were 25% responsible.
 In that case, you would only be entitled to 75% of the damages you could collect.
 Comparative fault allows for the possibility that an accident could be caused partially by both parties.

 Settlements Against Uninsured Drivers

 If you are in a car accident with an uninsured motorist, it can be tough to collect damages, even if the other driver was at fault.
-In this case, you might need to file a case against them with the help of a car accident attorney.
+In this case, you will benefit greatly from the help of an experienced St. Louis car accident lawyer.
 The Hoffmann Law Firm frequently handles cases involving uninsured drivers and can help you understand your legal options for pursuing compensation.

 Don’t talk to an insurance claims adjuster before speaking with The Hoffmann Law Firm, L.L.C.
 We can help you avoid making statements that may affect the outcome of your case.
 The consultation is free, and you don’t pay unless we get you money!